 1) Nike Juniper Trail

 We haven’t seen a sub-$100 Nike trail running shoe in a while, so any new shoe is good news.
-Which brings us to the Juniper Trail – a recently released trail running shoe that sells for $70-80 (the all-black model is cheaper).
+This brings us to the Juniper Trail – a budget trail running shoe that sells for $70-80 (the all-black model is cheaper).

 For the price, the Juniper trail offers functional value that’s comparable to the Saucony Excursion TR.
-At the same time, it’s worth bearing in mind that the Juniper isn’t a hardcore trail running shoe.
+That said, it’s worth bearing in mind that the Juniper isn’t a hardcore trail running shoe.

-While the dual-density midsole is cushioned and supportive, the lack of protective features like a sticky rubber outsole or a rock-plate limits the usage to non-technical terrain.
-When used on mild trails, the Juniper delivers adequate ride comfort and stability.
+While the dual-density midsole is cushioned and supportive, the lack of protective features like a sticky rubber outsole or a rock plate limits the usage to non-technical terrain.
+When used on mild trails, the Juniper isn’t found lacking in ride comfort and stability.

-The upper isn’t waterproof, but the closed mesh upper keeps the debris out.
+Though the upper isn’t waterproof, the closed mesh upper keeps the debris out.
 The fit is also very snug and secure, thanks to the internal midfoot straps that are connected to the laces.

 Category 4: Low-impact athletic activity

-The snug and shorter-fitting upper is breathable and looks visually appealing.
-This shoe’s price is just $10 shy of a triple-digit price, so you get extras like the soft Achilles heel lining and dual-mesh tongue.
+The snug and shallow upper is breathable and looks visually appealing.
+This shoe’s price is just $10 shy of triple digits, so extras like the soft Achilles heel lining and dual-mesh tongue are included.

 It’s been a few years since the Roshe Run set the sale charts on fire.
-The Roshe One is one of the variants based on the simple mesh-and-foam concept of the founding shoe.
+The Roshe One is one of the variants based on the simple mesh+foam concept of the founding shoe.

-This shoe is as basics as it gets, and oddly enough, that’s what drives most of the Roshe One’s appeal.
-The single block of foam without any outsole rubber makes the Roshe’s design look uncluttered while being comfortable enough for everyday use.
+This shoe is as basic as it gets, and oddly enough, that’s what drives most of the Roshe One’s appeal.
+The single, rubber-free block of foam makes the Roshe’s design look uncluttered while resulting in enough comfort for everyday use.

 An all-mesh upper with supportive midfoot panels makes the fit functional and the exteriors aesthetically pleasing.

-Do you want to go even more basic than the Roshe One in your shoe choices?
+Do you want to go even more basic than the Roshe One?
 The hyper-clean template of the Nike Tanjun is an embodiment of the ‘keep-it-simple’ ideal.
 A breathable mesh upper and comfortable lining materials do most of the work, and there’s even a fully functional lacing system.

-An EVA foam unisole adds to the clutter-free charm of the Tanjun while providing functional yet lightweight cushioning.
-Its $65 price-tag makes it a great buy if you’re ok with limiting its usage to low-impact activities.
+An EVA foam unisole adds to the clutter-free charm of the Tanjun and produces a functional yet lightweight cushioning character.
+Its $65 price tag makes it a great buy – provide its usage is limited to low-impact activities.